Ihara Zeta functions of infinite weighted graphs: Weighted graphs

 For each path $p=(x_0,\dots,x_n)$ let

 be the weight of the path.
 We then have $w(c^j)=w(c)^j$ for $j\in\N$ and the weight does not change under equivalence.
 The length of a cycle $c$ is the number of edges and will be denoted by $l(c)$.
-We have $l(c^j)=jl(c)$.
-A \e{prime cycle} is a cycle, which is not a power of a shorter one. \end{definition}
+We have $l(c^j)=jl(c)$. \end{definition}

 \begin{definition} We define the \e{Ihara zeta function} of the weighted graph $X$ as the infinite product